burtonjong/gamblingfriends/README.md

 This is a [Next.js](https://nextjs.org/) project

+A preview deployment can be found at: spreadsheet-planner.vercel.app

 ## Note

 Please don't push directly on main, create a branch and then push to that branch and create a PR when it's ready to be reviewed